hanlinqian/IntegrativeNetworkMap/chapter1/networkconstruction.md

-Slim co-expression network only containing annotated genes was constrcuted, named **edge-slimcoexpression.txt.gz** (in XXX), and another co-expression network not only including mRNA, but also non-coding RNA(lncRNA, small RNA cluster, circRNA, fusionRNA) was constrcuted, named **edge-coexpressionwithncrna.txt.gz** (in XXX).
-Co-translation network, **edge-cotranslation.txt.gz** from gene expression matrix quantified by Ribo-Seq was also constructed.
-Input log-transformed expression matrixs were in the data folder.
-Some network properties were also calculated, such as node information(in data folder), module(in data folder), shortest distance (in XXX).
+Six different omics networks were constructed.
+All edge files containing gene-gene pairs were stored in XXX.
+The input data was log-transformed expression matrixs, in data folder.
+Others, Some network properties were calculated, such as node information(in data folder), module(in data folder), shortest distance (in XXX).
 The processing pipeline is:
-### Part1: Slim co-expression network
+### Part1: Slim co-expression network(only containing annotated genes)
 ##### step1: calculate soft thresholding
 `module load R/3.6.0; Rscript softThresholding.r totalrna-log-rep1.txt totalrna-softThresholding-rep1.pdf; Rscript softThresholding.r totalrna-log-rep2.txt totalrna-softThresholding-rep2.pdf`
 ##softThresholding.r in the code folder, and totalrna-log-rep1.txt, totalrna-softThresholding-rep1.pdf, totalrna-log-rep2.txt, totalrna-softThresholding-rep2.pdf in the data folder.